opf/openproject/docs/system-admin-guide/incoming-and-outgoing/README.md

 ## Incoming emails settings

-To adapt incoming email settings, go to *Administration* -> *Incoming & Outgoing* -> *Incoming emails*.
+To adapt incoming email settings, go to *Administration* -> *Emails and notification* -> *Incoming emails*.
 Here you can configure the following options.

 1. **Define after which lines an email should be truncated**.
 This setting allows shortening email after the entered lines.
 2. Specify a **regular expression** to truncate emails.